Constitution & Rules

 5.6 Each team captain will make a list of his team in playing order.
 The two lists will then be placed together, entered onto the result card and the games played in that order.

-5.7 The home captain shall be responsible for notifying the Competition Secretary of the result of the match, using the dedicated telephone line 01923 888949.
+5.7 The home captain shall be responsible for notifying the Competition Secretary of the result of the match via txt message to the Competition Secretary's telephone number OR email as shown on the Home Page of the website.

 5.8 Where a result has not been received, within two days of the closing date, for any competition, both teams will be eliminated.
 No excuse will be accepted for not notifying a result on time.